Hiwonder-docs/Raspberry-Pi-5-Controller/source/docs/5_OpenCV_Computer_Vision_Course.md

 matplotlib.pyplot.subplot(nrows, ncols, index, **kwargs)
 ```

-The first parameter "**nrows**" and the second parameter "**ncols**"
+The first parameter `nrows` and the second parameter `ncols`

 respectively are the number of row and column of subplot.

-The third parameter "**index**" is the index position.
+The third parameter `index` is the index position.
 Index starts at 1 in the upper left corner and increases to the right.

 When both the row and column are less than " **10**", these two values can be abbreviated to an integer.
-For example, the meaning of "**subplot(3, 3, 1)**" and "**subplot(331)**" are the same, both representing the image is divided into three rows and three columns, and the subplot is in the first place i.e. 1st row, 1st column.
+For example, the meaning of `subplot(3, 3, 1)` and `subplot(331)` are the same, both representing the image is divided into three rows and three columns, and the subplot is in the first place i.e. 1st row, 1st column.

 * imshow() function is used to set the color of subplot, and its format is as follow.